uts-ios-dev/uts-ios-2019-project3-group-180/README.md

 2. Download and open this project folder
 3. Click this link to download the AudioKit and AudioKitUI frameworks http://github.com/audiokit/AudioKit/releases/download/v4.7.2/AudioKit-iOS-4.7.2.zip
 4. After downloading, unzip and open the file.
 5. After opening the folder, the two frameworks should be there.
-Move the two frameworks into the Learn Piano project folder like below.
+Move the two frameworks into the project folder like below.

 <kbd>
     <img src="readMeImages/install frame work.gif"/>